LocalQR

 QR codes for business cards

-A vCard QR code on a business card lets someone save your full contact to their phone with one scan, no manual entry or app to install.
+A vCard QR code on a business card lets someone save your contact to their phone with one scan, no manual entry or app install.
 Both iOS and Android handle vCard 3.0 natively.

 How it works